jeremyatia/mini_datathon/readme.md

 ## Usage

-You need 4 simple steps to setup you mini hackathon:
+You need 4 simple steps to setup your mini hackathon:

 1) modify the password of the **admin** user in users.csv
 2) add the participants in users.csv